cdonougherlee/CSFlix/readme.md

 --Please note--

 If web app seems to be styled incorrectly, it may be that it is the web browser that is caching the stylesheet.
 If you're using Chrome, you can disable caching: click F12, network, disable cache.
-I didn't make this site responsive so full screen viewing is recommended.

 ## Configuration

-The *Assignment-2/.env* file contains variable settings.
+The *CSFlix.env* file contains variable settings.
 They are set with appropriate values.

 * `FLASK_APP`: Entry point of the application (should always be `wsgi.py`).
 * `FLASK_ENV`: The environment in which to run the application (either `development` or `production`).